Intersec/selectic/doc/domProperties.md

 Type: `string`

+The given string will be applied as class to the main element and also to the list element.
-This is an alias of `class` for usage where it is not possible to use this reserved keyword.
+It can be used instead of class for when it is not possible to use the reserved keyword.
+Note that it will be applied to the inner list element too.

 ```html
 <selectic